Alameda County Family Justice Center, Oakland, California

 One Safe Place, Fort Worth, Texas

-Sojourner Family Justice Center, Milwaukee, Wisconsin
+Sojourner Family Peace Center, Milwaukee, Wisconsin

 Tulsa Family Safety Center, Tulsa, Oklahoma

-Thurston County Family Justice Center, Olympia, WA
+Thurston County Family Justice Center, Olympia, Washington

-Family Justice Center of Boston, Boston, MA
+Family Justice Center of Boston, Boston, Massachusetts

 The Family Justice Center Alliance, a program of Alliance for HOPE International, is honored to support formally affiliated Family Justice Centers and Multi-Agency Models across the United States.
 We strongly recommend our affiliated Centers to funders in the public and private sector.
 Affiliated Centers have demonstrated their commitment to the Guiding Principles of the Family Justice Center movement, a close working relationship with our national technical assistance and training program, and a focus on providing trauma-informed care for survivors and their children.